quipucords/qpc/docs/_build/man-qpc.rst

 ``--output-file=path``

   Optional.
 Sets the path to a file location where the report data is saved.
 The file extension must be ``.json`` for the JSON report or ``.csv`` for the CSV report.
 When the field is not provided and `--json` specified, a JSON report will be generated to stdout.

-``--mask``

-  Displays the results of the report with sensitive data masked by a hash.

 Viewing the Deployments Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~